-Caused by overeating, excess weight and simultaneous lack of exercise, permanently high insulin levels occur, which decrease the sensitivity of the insulin receptors and lead to subsequent down-regulation.
-This causes the insulin level to increase by way of a circulus vitiosus.
-At the same time, a simultaneously progressing atherosclerosis develops via the dislipoproteinemia in connection with diabetes mellitus type 2, with numerous corresponding late complications.
+Caused by overeating, excess weight, and a simultaneous lack of exercise, permanently high insulin levels occur, which decrease the sensitivity of the insulin receptors and lead to subsequent down-regulation.
+This causes the insulin level to increase by way of a vicious cycle.
+At the same time, simultaneously progressing atherosclerosis develops via the dyslipoproteinemia in connection with diabetes mellitus type 2, with numerous late complications.

-Gestational diabetes is any disruption of the carbohydrate metabolism observed during pregnancy.
-In most cases, the diabetic metabolic tendency resolves after the end of pregnancy, however, with increased risk of a later manifestation of diabetes mellitus can occur.
-Gestational diabetes can increase the risk of preeclampsia, hydramnion, and urinary tract infections.
+Gestational diabetes is any disruption of carbohydrate metabolism during pregnancy.
+In most cases, the diabetic metabolic tendency resolves after the pregnancy but with an increased risk of a later manifestation of diabetes mellitus.
+Gestational diabetes can increase the risk of preeclampsia, hydramnios, and urinary tract infections.

 The pathological metabolic condition of the mother creates certain peripartum health risks for the child as well.
-Therefore, respiratory distress syndrome and postpartum (reactive) hypoglycemia were observed frequently.
+Therefore, respiratory distress syndrome and postpartum (reactive) hypoglycemia are observed frequently.

 Genetic defects of beta cells

-There is a number of genetic defects causing hereditary diabetes mellitus.
-This affects approximately 1 % of all diabetics whereby most of them are affected by the disease at a very young age.
-This form of diabetes is referred to as Maturity Onset Diabetes of the Young (= MODY) which has different genetic causes.
-In order to shine during an exam, it would perhaps be prudent to memorize the most frequent MODY forms:
+Several genetic defects can cause hereditary diabetes mellitus, which affects approximately 1% of all diabetic patients, with most of them being affected by the disease at a very young age.
+This form of diabetes is referred to as Maturity onset diabetes of the young (MODY) which has different genetic causes.
+The most frequent MODY forms include (important exam question):

-- MODY2: 15 % of all cases.
-The affected gene is glucokinase, mild progression, mostly without any late complications
+- MODY2: 15% of all cases.
+The affected gene is glucokinase.
+MODY2 is characterized by mild progression, mostly without any late complications

 - MODY3: 65% of all cases.
 The affected gene is HNF-1-alpha

 Rare causes of diabetes mellitus

-Less frequent causes of diabetes mellitus are, for instance, a disorder of the exocrine pancreas, endocrinopathy, medications (glucocorticoids, oral contraceptives, etc.), infections, cystic fibrosis, but also hemochromatosis.
-Obviously, a diabetic metabolic condition frequently occurs after pancreatic surgery as well.
+Less frequent causes of diabetes mellitus include a disorder of the exocrine pancreas, endocrinopathy, medications (glucocorticoids, oral contraceptives, etc.), infections, cystic fibrosis, and hemochromatosis.
+Obviously, a diabetic metabolic condition frequently occurs after pancreatic surgery.
 Should diabetes mellitus occur as a result of the destruction of pancreatic tissue in general, it is referred to as pancreoprivic diabetes.

-This form of diabetes is extremely difficult to treat as not ‘only’ the beta cells are destroyed but the production of glucagon and somatostatin is inhibited as well.
+This form of diabetes is notably difficult to treat as not ‘only’ the beta cells are destroyed but the production of glucagon and somatostatin is inhibited as well.

 Symptoms of Diabetes Mellitus